jfpuget/Kaggle_TrackML/README.md

 Temporary instructions:

 1. Clone this repo
-2. Complete the cloned repo with additiona directories as follows:
+2. Complete the cloned repo with additional directories as follows:
 <root of your cloned repo>/models/
                           /data/
                           /input/